Luftwaffe: Change of direction, 1936–37

-The development of aircraft was now confined to the production of twin-engined medium bombers that required much less material, manpower and aviation production capacity than Wever's "Ural Bomber".
+The development of aircraft was now confined to the production of twin-engined medium bombers that required much less material, manpower, and aviation production capacity than Wever's "Ural Bomber".
 German industry could build two medium bombers for one heavy bomber and the RLM would not gamble on developing a heavy bomber which would also take time.
 Göring remarked, "the Führer will not ask how big the bombers there are, but only how many there are."
-The premature death of Wever, one of the Luftwaffes finest officers, left the Luftwaffe without a strategic air force during World War II, which eventually proved fatal to the German war effort.
+The premature death of Wever, one of the Luftwaffe's finest officers, left the Luftwaffe without a strategic air force during World War II, which eventually proved fatal to the German war effort.